affinidi/affinidi-trust-registry-rs/README.md

 Replace the `MEDIATOR_URL` and `MEDIATOR_DID` with your own mediator instance.

+For more information on running your own DIDComm mediator, refer to the [deployment options](https://docs.affinidi.com/products/affinidi-messaging/didcomm-mediator/deployment-options/) page in the documentation.

 ## Run on Local Machine

 ### 1. Start the Servers